 Most Metros Saw Job Gains in 12 Months Ending in February

-(CN) – Nonfarm employment rose in an overwhelming majority of metropolitan areas according to a year-over-year analysis ending in February 2017, with the leaders in job gains being Dallas Texas and Camden, N.J.
+(CN) – Nonfarm employment rose in an overwhelming majority of metropolitan areas according to a year-over-year analysis ending in February 2017, with Dallas, Texas, and Camden, New Jersey, leading the pack in job gains.

-The U.S. Labor Department’s Bureau of Labor Statistics said Tuesday that nonfarm payroll employment — government-speak for jobs in manufacturing, construction and at goods-producing companies — rose in 34 of the 38 metropolitan divisions across the U.S. and fell in 4.
+The U.S. Labor Department’s Bureau of Labor Statistics said Tuesday that nonfarm payroll employment — government-speak for jobs in manufacturing, construction and at goods-producing companies — rose in 34 of the 38 metropolitan divisions across the United States and fell in 4.

 A metropolitan division is a section of what is economists call a metropolitan statistical area — defined by the government as an urbanized area of at least 2.5 million people.